api7/api7-helm-chart/chart/api7/README.md

 kubectl create namespace api7
 ```

-Image for api7 is private and never should be uploaded to public image registry like [dockerhub](https://hub.docker.com), so make sure the image for api7 was stashed in a registry that can be accessed from the Kubernetes cluster.
+Images for api7 is private and never should be uploaded to public image registries like [dockerhub](https://hub.docker.com), so make sure the image for api7 was stashed in a registry that can be accessed from the Kubernetes cluster.

 ```sh
 helm install api7 . -n api7 \